- How old does my child have to be in order to be eligible to play Little League?

 Q: What do I do if I want to be manager or coach?
 What if I’ve never managed or coached before?
 A: During registration, there will be a volunteer application process available for you submit your name as a candidate to manage or coach.
 Please Register Online to apply as a volunteer.
 Don’t worry if you’ve never coached before.
 If you have a good understanding of the game and the skills involved, the league provides excellent training that will help you get started.

 Q: What equipment and apparel do I need to get for my child?
-A: At minimum, your child will need a baseball glove and cleats.
+A: At minimum, your player will need a baseball glove, helmet, baseball pants and cleats.
 Boys also will need to wear an athletic supporter with a hard cup.
-Most children will also require uniform pants, belt and (non-metal) cleats, which the league does not provide.
-The league will supply a team shirt/jersey and hat.
-The league provides each team with several bats, several batting helmets, and catcher’s gear.
-Players can bring their own bats, helmets and catcher’s equipment if they choose, but are not required to furnish these items themselves.
+The league will supply a team shirt/jersey and hat (and for the upper divisions socks/belt).
+The league provides each team with a bat and catcher’s gear.
+Players may bring their own bats, helmets and catcher’s equipment if they choose, but are not required to furnish these items themselves.

 Q: Why does registration occur so far in advance?
 A: There is a lot of planning and preparation that goes into properly setting up all the divisions, recruiting and vetting coaches and reserving fields.
 Tryouts in many divisions have to take place, then rosters have to be set, uniforms/equipment have to be ordered and schedules have to be made.
 Many other things go on behind the scenes to make the Little League experience a great one for everyone involved.
 It is a lot of work, and the board members do all this on a volunteer basis – nobody gets paid!

 Q: How do I know if I am eligible to play with NOLL/SOLL?
 A: In order to play in NOLL/SOLL, your address must reside within our boundary as defined by Williamsport or you must attend a school within our boundaries.
 See the links above for more detailed information on residency and age requirements.